yellowdog/python-examples/README.md

 "verifyAtStart": ["file_1.txt", "::dir_2/file_2.txt", "other_namespace::dir_3/file_3.txt"]
 ```

-### Files Downloaded Using `optionalInputs`
+### Files Downloaded Using `inputsOptional`

-The `optionalInputs` property works in a similar fashion to the `verify*` properties above, but the files specified in this list are optional.
+The `inputsOptional` property works in a similar fashion to the `verify*` properties above, but the files specified in this list are optional.
 This property also allows for the use of wildcards `*` and `**` to collect files using wildcard paths.

 ### Files Downloaded to a Node for use in Task Execution

 When a Task is executed by a Worker on a Node, its required files are downloaded from the Object Store prior to Task execution.
 Any file listed in the `inputs` for a Task is assumed to be required, along with any additional files specified in the `verifyAtStart` and `verifyWait` lists.
-Files specified using the `optionalInputs` property are optionally downloaded from the Object Store.
+Files specified using the `inputsOptional` property are optionally downloaded from the Object Store.
 (Note that a file should only appear in one of these four lists, otherwise `yd-submit` will return an error.)

 When a Task is started by the Agent, its working directory has a pattern something like: